CBD has changed the way we see cannabis

 Louis-Armstrong

 Starting in America, this movement had a lasting impact on a global youth counterculture.
-The beat generation is most recognisable for the works of Allan Ginsberg and Jack Kerouac but went on to include the work of hundreds of writers and poets, men and women.
+The Beat Generation is most recognisable for the works of Allan Ginsberg and Jack Kerouac but went on to include the work of hundreds of writers and poets, men and women.

 Hippies and the art of the endocannabinoid system (ECS)

 During the fifties and sixties, the response to cannabis possession in the UK was described as more independent and relaxed than the rest of the world.
-However, in 1965 parliament passed the new Dangerous Drugs Act which made it illegal to grow cannabis or allow it to be smoked in your home.
+However, in 1965, parliament passed the new Dangerous Drugs Act, which made it illegal to grow cannabis or allow it to be smoked in your home.

 Even with such possibilities, its links to cannabis have kept it under-used and often illegal.
-However, in recent years the growth of hemp sourced CBD products has begun to wear away at the negative perceptions of both cannabis and hemp.
+However, in recent years, the growth of hemp-sourced CBD products has begun to wear away at the negative perceptions of both cannabis and hemp.

 Part 2: Recent events allow CBD to change our approach to cannabis

 A growing number of studies linked cannabis to medical benefits leading over thirty countries, including Australia and Germany, to legalise its medical use.
-Canada, Uruguay and ten US states have legalised recreational use as well.
+Canada, Uruguay, and ten other US states have legalised recreational use as well.
 This has opened the global debate and set the scene for a series of events that would prove to be instrumental in altering our perceptions in the UK of CBD and cannabis:

 Billy Caldwell’s cannabis oil is confiscated at Heathrow airport

 Billy CaldwellAs CBD products appeared in more high street shops the story of Billy Caldwell was brought to the nation’s attention.
-Twelve-year-old Billy suffered from regular epileptic seizures which his mother had been successfully treating with Tilray cannabis oil in Canada.
+Twelve-year-old Billy suffered from regular epileptic seizures, which his mother had been successfully treating with Tilray cannabis oil in Canada.

-Medical cannabis treatment had successfully given him 300 seizure-free days until the oil was confiscated by UK customs when he arrived in Heathrow.
+Medical cannabis treatment had successfully given him 300 seizure-free days until the oil was confiscated by UK customs when he arrived at Heathrow.
 Unlike CBD oils available as food supplements in the UK, Tilray cannabis oil has a higher level of THC.

-As Billy’s mother fought for Billy to receive the cannabis-based treatment in the UK, children and their families suffering from similar conditions began to tell their own stories.
-Their cases were brought to parliament by MPs who shared stories from their constituencies and further afield, detailing the frustrations cancer sufferers and epilepsy patients who would benefit from cannabis treatment.
+As Billy’s mother fought for Billy to receive cannabis-based treatment in the UK, children and their families suffering from similar conditions began to tell their own stories.
+Their cases were brought to parliament by MPs who shared stories from their constituencies and further afield, detailing the frustrations of cancer sufferers and epilepsy patients who would benefit from cannabis treatment.

-Billy’s mother, Ms Caldwell, joined by other parents were soon campaigning on behalf of all who would benefit from treatment, “I will also ask them to implement a review of how the government… can make cannabis-based medication available to all patients who urgently require it”.
+I will also ask them to implement a review of how the government… can make cannabis-based medication available to all patients who urgently require it.

 “Heart-breaking cases of sick children” prompt government action on medical cannabis